-- Crosses the Line Twice: Take the standard Sugar Apocalypse trope and make it even Bloodier and Gorier in the most over-the-top fashion imaginable, and you have this series in a nutshell.
+- Crosses the Line Twice: Take the standard Sugar Apocalypse trope, make it even Bloodier and Gorier in the most over-the-top fashion imaginable, and play it all up for Comedic Sociopathy, and you have this series in a nutshell.

 - Fridge Logic: An example in issue #13.
 Larry dreams of what his life would be like without Gertrude and we see that she was his first assignment.
 But, in the dream Gertrude is killed by the portal in the floor and Happy is Larry's first assignment, instead.
 Except, that isn't possible.
 It could just be Larry combining recent events in his mind, but he was with Gertrude for 27 years when they met Happy.
 If Gertrude was killed by the portal in her floor, Happy couldn't have been Larry's replacement assignment, she wouldn't have been born, yet.

 - Assuming time works the same on both sides.
-If it's more similar to the Hyperbolic Time Chamber (Year inside=day outside, that would mean Happy was alive at around the same time, and that might explain Gert's lack of aging.
+If it runs on Year Inside, Hour Outside rules, that would mean Happy was alive at around the same time, and that might explain Gert's lack of aging.
 She actually is, it's just so slow that she hasn't noticed.

 - Another example is that in Issue #15, Good Gert dies steps before her portal after getting stabbed by a lollipop.
 However, in Issue #4, after Gert got beaten by Happy, Larry manages to blow some sort of healing smoke on her and fully restored her.
 Why couldn't he just do that after Good Gert died?